pirlo47/Card-Matching-Game/README.md

 This is my first project on github

 This project involves a grid of face-down cards, where each card has a match hidden somewhere on the board.
 The player turns over two cards at a time, aiming to find matching pairs.
-THE GAME SOLE PURPOSE IS TO UNDERSTAND TEST DRIVEN DEVELOPMENT
+THE PURPOSE IS TO UNDERSTAND TEST DRIVEN DEVELOPMENT
 disclaimer: NOT IMPLEMENETED FOR USER INPUT

 Here's an outline of the game: